okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ### Set up your Okta org for a password factor only use case

 This section shows you how to set up your Okta org and app to support password factor only use cases.
 These use cases are intended to use the password factor without any additional factors (such as email or phone SMS).
-Perform the following configuration after you've [created a new app](#create-a-new-application) in your Okta org:
+In the [Create a new application](#create-a-new-application) section, you updated the catch-all rule for your new app to use **Password/IdP** as the only factor required for a user to sign in.
+Perform the following configuration to finish setting up your Okta org for a password factor only use case:

 [Update the password authenticator to password only](#update-the-password-authenticator-to-password-only)